cjw612/chengwang/README.md

 #### News Category Classification with NLP and Deep Learning Methods [(link)](https://github.com/cjw612/News_Category_Classification)

-- Predicted the category of news entries based on the headline and description from a dataset with over 200,000 entries.
+- Predicted the category of news entries based on the headline and description from a dataset with over 200,000 entries, deploying both classical and deep learning machine learning models.
 - Utilized methods such as Latent Dirichlet Allocation and Principle Component Analysis to perform dimension reduction and feature transformation.
-- Deployed both classical and deep learning machine learning models with Bayesian Optimization hyperparameter tuning, achieving a final prediction accuracy of 74% on the best-performing model.
+- Deployed Logistic Regression, Support Vector Machine, and Multilayer Perceptron with Bayesian Optimization hyperparameter tuning, achieving a final prediction accuracy of 74% on the best-performing model.

 #### Impact of Xiaohongshu Usage on Young Female's Body Dissatisfaction  [(link)](/assets/xiaohongshu.pdf)